joshbeckman/notes/counter.md

 If it's more than zero, it's because others before you helped it grow.
 If it's very big, it's because many have cared for it a lot.

-This is *my* counter because it lives at home.
+This is *my* counter because it lives with me.
 The number here is the same as the number on the physical flap-display counter in my home.

 <script async src="/assets/js/counter.js"></script>